2-way McKay goes 0 for 4 in MLB hitting debut with Rays

 McKay is scheduled to pitch again Friday night against the AL East-leading New York Yankees.

-“There’s satisfaction in knowing that you’re going to get a chance to do both,” McKay said.
+“There’s satisfaction in knowing that you’re going to get a chance to do both,” he said.

 McKay will be available to pinch-hit on days he doesn’t pitch or DH.
 He will throw a bullpen Tuesday.